 - 2019-2022 Community-Engaged Scholars Faculty Fellow, Center for Engaged Learning, Teaching, and Scholarship (CELTS), Loyola University Chicago

 - 2017 Early Career Award American Educational Research Association (AERA)-CICCS SIG (Critical Issues in Curriculum and Cultural Studies)

-- Moon, S. (in press).
+- Moon, S. (2022).
 The flows of transnationalism: Cultural identities and reimagining curriculum.
 Routledge

 - Ryan, A., Tocci, C., & Moon, S. (2020).
 The curriculum foundations reader.
 Palgrave Macmillan